Lost on a Mountain in Maine (film): Production

+Filming

-The film was shot in Upstate New York and Baxter State Park.
+The film was shot in summer 2022 in Ulster County, New York and Baxter State Park.
 Scenes were filmed on Mount Katahdin.
-Filming began in the summer of 2022.

 Release

+Theatrical

 The film premiered at the Maine International Film Festival on July 14, 2024.
 Then, it was released in theaters on November 1, 2024.

+Home media

-It was released on digital and on demand on January 7 2025 and the DVD was released on March 11, 2025.
+It was released on digital and on demand on January 7, 2025, and the DVD was released on March 11, 2025.

 Reception

+Critical response

 Alex Saveliev of Film Threat scored the film a 6 out of 10 writing in his review consensus section: "jaded, cynical folks like me may wish for a little more grit and a few more bold, unexpected turns."
 Joe Leydon of Variety gave the film a positive review and wrote, “Despite its predictability and stretches of pokey pacing, director Andrew Boodhoo Kightlinger’s drama remains engrossing throughout.”